IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 You can copy data from your Windows-based system onto a {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) protocol.

+Before you connect to the network share and begin your data copy:

+- **Understand if your Windows server is joined to Active Directory.** If you're mounting the network share to a Windows server that is joined to Active Directory, you must [join the {{site.data.keyword.mdms_short}} device to the Active Directory domain](#join-device-active-directory) before you can connect to the share.
+- **Understand if your environment requires SMB packet signing.** SMB packet signing adds extra security features to your network communications that can cause connection issues when mounting the device to your server.
+If your environment does not need SMB packet signing, you can [disable signing on the client](#disable-smb-signing) to avoid connection issues and increase the performance of your data transfer.

 ## Managing SMB share access
 {: #manage-smb-access}